About Supervising Scientist

 Further information about the Supervising Scientist and the work of the Division is available in:

-The Division maintains two facilities: a research/laboratory facility in Darwin where most of the ERISS and OSS staff are based, and a Field Station at Jabiru, in Kakadu National Park, which supports the Division's environmental monitoring program.
+The organisation maintains two facilities: a research/laboratory facility in Darwin where most of the ERISS and OSS staff are based, and a Field Station at Jabiru, in Kakadu National Park, which supports the organisation's environmental monitoring program.

 The Office of the Supervising Scientist (OSS) undertakes a range of supervision, audit, policy and business support functions.